SchakelMarketeers/dragula/readme.markdown

 You can provide an `invalid` method with a `(el, handle)` signature.
 This method should return `true` for elements that shouldn't trigger a drag.
 The `handle` argument is the element that was clicked, while `el` is the item that would be dragged.
 Here's the default implementation, which doesn't prevent any drags.

+#### `options.deadzone`

+When this option is enabled, if the user clicks on an input element the drag won't start until their mouse pointer moves the specified distance.
+This translates into the user being able to accidently drag a few pixels and not trigger the drag.
+Defaults to 0.

 ```js
 function invalidTarget (el, handle) {
   return false;